-The Balearic Islands consist of Mallorca, Menorca, Ibiza and Formentera.
+Balearic Islands, Mallorca, Menorca, Ibiza and Formentera.

-they are located just off the coast of Spain, and contain four major islands, as well as the minor outlying islands and islets, like Cabrera.
+Located just off the coast of Spain, and contain four major islands, as well as the minor outlying islands and islets, like Cabrera.

 Underway from France South to Menorca with our new Code 0, with boat speeds higher than wind speed we don’t need much wind to make it into a good trip…